Marine Snow Removal Benchmarking Dataset: Introduction

 \section{Introduction}

 Image restoration has been one of the main topics of computer vision for decades \cite{zhangGaussianDenoiserResidual2017a,chan2016plug,romano2017little,xie2012image,chen2018deep,xu2014deep,yeh2017semantic}.
-In the current era of deep learning, the quality of image restoration for various tasks have been significantly improved under a sufficient number of pairs of ground-truth and degraded images.
-Therefore, the current focus on image restoration will be for those taken under extreme situations such as underwater, satellite, and medical images \cite{akkaynak2018revised, berman2017diving, li2019underwater, ueda2019underwater,wangDeepCNNMethod2017,li2020underwater, dudhane2020deep,jiang2020novel,chen2014vehicle,zhang2016deep,zhu2017deep,maggiori2016convolutional,shen2017deep,litjens2017survey,weigert2018content,anwarDivingDeeperUnderwater2020}.
+In the current era of deep learning, the quality of image restoration for various tasks has been significantly improved under a sufficient number of pairs of ground truth and degraded images.
+Accordingly, the current focus on image restoration will be for images taken under extreme situations such as underwater, satellite, and medical images \cite{akkaynak2018revised, berman2017diving, li2019underwater, ueda2019underwater,wangDeepCNNMethod2017,li2020underwater, dudhane2020deep,jiang2020novel,chen2014vehicle,zhang2016deep,zhu2017deep,maggiori2016convolutional,shen2017deep,litjens2017survey,weigert2018content,anwarDivingDeeperUnderwater2020}.
 This problem is called \emph{extreme image restoration} herein.
 Extreme images often have an untypical degradation beyond that of a Gaussian model, and the numbers of available images for training and modifying restoration algorithms are also limited.
-As a result, extreme image restoration is still a challenging problem.
+As a result, extreme image restoration is a challenging problem.

-In this paper, we focus on underwater image restoration, the main challenge of which is mostly due to the fact that we generally have no ground-truth images.
-This makes it difficult to calculate the objective qualities of the restored images and measure the restoration performance.
-Moreover, the lack of image pairs causes a difficulty in training a neural network (if we consider using a deep neural network for restoration) because the loss functions of the image restoration typically contain some objective image quality metrics such as mean squared error (MSE) and structured similarity index (SSIM) \cite{zhouwangImageQualityAssessment2004}.
-Hence, unsupervised restoration methods, including linear and nonlinear filtering, are still popular in underwater image restoration \cite{berman2017diving, li2019underwater,akkaynak2019sea}.
+In this paper, we focus on underwater image enhancement.
+Its main challenge is mostly due to the fact that we generally have no ground truth images.
+This makes it difficult to evaluate the objective qualities of the restored images and measure the restoration performance.
+Moreover, the lack of pairs of ground truth and degraded image causes a difficulty in training a neural network (if we consider using a deep neural network for restoration) because the loss functions of the image restoration typically evaluate some objective image quality metrics such as mean squared error (MSE) and structured similarity index (SSIM) \cite{zhouwangImageQualityAssessment2004}.
+Hence, unsupervised restoration methods, including linear and nonlinear filtering, are still popular in underwater image enhancement \cite{berman2017diving, li2019underwater,akkaynak2019sea}.